-An adequate supply of housing which is affordable for local incomes is an essential part of a thriving local economy and helps promote social inclusion.
+An adequate supply of housing affordable for local incomes is an essential part of a thriving local economy and helps promote social inclusion.
 The planning system plays a central role in increasing the supply of affordable housing by creating mixed and balanced communities.

-Where affordable housing is to be provided on site, a target of up to 35% of the total capacity of a scheme should be affordable.
-The affordable element will be expected to include a mix of socially rented and intermediate housing appropriate to the current evidence of local housing need.
+Where affordable housing is to be provided on site, a target of up to 30% of the total capacity of a scheme should be affordable, except within the urban area of Grantham as defined on the Policies Map where the requirement on such developments will be 20%.

 We would also normally require that:

 · affordable homes should be designed to create mixed integrated communities.
 Affordable housing should not be distinguishable from the market housing in terms of build quality, design, materials, details, privacy and shared amenity standards are of equal quality and do not set them apart from the other properties on sale